When Support Becomes Stability

 • The house stays steady

-• Their parent isn't constantly choosing between presence and pressure
+• Their parent is not constantly choosing between presence and pressure

-Support helps reduce the background stress that children never ask for—but always feel.
+Support helps reduce the background stress that children never ask for but often feel.

 This Is Part of the Story Too

-Our Unfinished Story isn't written in isolation from real life.
+Our Unfinished Story is not written in isolation from real life.

-Support helps ensure that writing, reflection, and fatherhood aren't competing forces—but parts of the same life being held together responsibly.
+Support helps ensure that writing, reflection, and fatherhood are not competing forces, but parts of the same life being held together responsibly.

 No Drama.
 Just Reality.